matsu911/buddypress-like/readme.txt

 == Changelog ==

+= 0.0.6 =
+* Fully localised.
+* Adds options to customise the messages displayed to users.

 = 0.0.5 =
 * Fixes a bug when a user tries to view likes when they have no friends.
 * Inserts the 'View likes' button if the user is the first to like an item.